Abnormal uterine bleeding, TX

 Sudden, unusual episodes of abnormal bleeding also can occur.
 This is called acute abnormal uterine bleeding.
 If you are changing pads or tampons every hour for more than 2 hours in a row, and you also have chest pain, have shortness of breath, and are lightheaded or dizzy, seek emergency medical care right away.

-At what ages is abnormal bleeding more common?
+At what ages is Irregular Bleeding in Sugarland more common?

 Abnormal bleeding can occur at any age.
 But at certain times in a woman’s life it is common for periods to be somewhat irregular: